deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 There are two predefined scheduler profiles:

-* `default-scheduler`: the default profile that distributes pods to nodes with the lowest load.
+* `default-scheduler` — the default profile that distributes pods to nodes with the lowest load;
-* `high-node-utilization`: a profile that places pods on nodes with the highest load.
+* `high-node-utilization` — a profile that places pods on nodes with the highest load.

-> To specify a scheduler profile, use the `spec.schedulerName` parameter in the pod manifest.
+To specify a scheduler profile, use the `spec.schedulerName` parameter in the pod manifest.

 Example of using a profile: